Succeed in your cloud migration with service performance measurement

-For several years, the word cloud* has been much bandied about.
-Information System Departments can’t get enough of it.
-If the cloud is well known for its flexibility and agility in theory, how can we make sure that migration is durable and stress-free in practice?
-Julien Castel, Product Owner at MIP, tells us how.
+For several years, the cloud* has been a word served up in all sorts of ways.
+The Information Systems Departments eat them morning, noon and night.
+While the cloud is theoretically renowned for its flexibility and agility, how can you ensure a sustainable and serene migration in practice?
+Julien Castel, Product Owner at MIP, gives us the arguments.

-* To recap, Cloud Computing is the delivery of ready-to-use IT resources or application services over the Internet.
-Customers, businesses and private individuals can have their business applications hosted on it or use the available applications directly by adapting them to their specific needs.
+*As a reminder, Cloud Computing is an IT concept that advocates the provision of a set of hardware resources or ready-to-use application services.
+Customers, whether companies or individuals, can host their business applications there, or directly use the available applications by adapting them to their specific needs

 What are the advantages and disadvantages of migrating services to the cloud?

-At the beginning of the 2000s, companies used private networks, meaning that they were not shared by other external users.
-Today, more and more companies are moving towards “full Internet“.
-This is due to the much shorter integration and implementation times as well as power or storage capacities which can be adapted at will.
+In the early 2000s, companies used private networks, meaning they were not shared by other outside users.
+Today, more and more companies are moving towards the “full Internet”.
+This is due to much faster integration and implementation times, as well as adaptable power or storage capacities.

-Numerous software companies such as Salesforce and Microsoft offer highly functional and comprehensive packages to guide these decisions.
-The economic benefits of these solutions are recognized but the cloud also has some limits.
-Connection speeds have a strong impact on application performance.
+Many vendors, such as Salesforce or Microsoft, offer very functional and complete packages that guide this choice.
+The economic advantages of these devices are well known, but the cloud also has certain limitations: the speed of the connection will have a strong impact on the performance of applications.

-Prioritization is also a lot trickier to set up on the network.
-Previously, an ERP had priority over data-intensive applications such as YouTube but that is now more difficult to implement.
+Prioritization is also much trickier to implement on the network.
+Previously, an ERP had priority over bandwidth-intensive applications such as Youtube.
+Today, this differentiation is more complex to implement.

-How can MIP help to optimize cloud migration?
+How can MIP help optimize a cloud migration?

-MIP will set up tools to measure the performance of the original service, a messaging service for example.
+The MIP solution is a tool to measure the performance of the original service over time, such as a messaging service.

-What recommendations would you make to an IT manager needing to migrate several services?
+What recommendations would you make to an IT manager who has to approve the migration of several services?

-When a company has sites in several countries, it is vital that all users have the same access to the service.
-Either we trust the data reported by the supplier, which does not always include user experience, or we set up a consolidated measuring system to check performance in real time.
-It all depends on the level of relevance sought.
+When you are a company located in several countries, it is essential to ensure that all users in these countries have equivalent access to the service.
+Either we trust the data reported by the supplier, which does not always include user feedback, or we set up a consolidated measurement system that will monitor performance in real time.
+It all depends on the degree of relevance you are looking for.

-It is also worth remembering that a fault is not always reported to the right IT person by users.
-Frustration and dissatisfaction can have very damaging consequences for a company.
-My advice is therefore: prevention is better than cure so identify performance problems as soon as the early signs appear.
+Moreover, it is important to know that a malfunction is not always reported by users to the right IT contact.
+However, the accumulation of frustration and dissatisfaction can have negative consequences for a company.
+My advice is: prevention is better than cure by identifying performance problems at an early stage.